AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 ## Creating a [!DNL Marketo Measure] User {#creating-a-marketo-measure-user}

-We recommend creating a dedicated Marketo Measure User as an "Application User" within Dynamics for us to export and import data through to avoid any issues with other users in your CRM.
-Take note of the username and password, as well as the endpoint URL, as they will be used when creating the [!DNL Marketo Measure] account.
+It is recommended to create a dedicated Marketo Measure User as an "Application User" within Dynamics to export and import data through to avoid any issues with other users in your CRM.
+Take note of the username and password, and the endpoint URL, as they are used when creating the [!DNL Marketo Measure] account.

 ## Security Roles {#security-roles}